TobySpooner/Opinia/README.md

 Design and Planning:

-- Wireframes and HiFi diagrams were successfully made
+- Wireframes and HiFi diagrams were successfully made.

 Front-End: